Clashes erupt after Iraqi Shiite cleric resigns, 15 dead

 Al-Sadr also commands a militia and maintains a great degree of influence within Iraq's state institutions through the appointments of key civil servant positions.
 His Iran-backed rivals also have militia groups.

-Iraq’s military swiftly announced a nationwide curfew beginning at 7 p.m.
-It called on the cleric's supporters to withdraw immediately from the heavily fortified government zone and to practice self-restraint “to prevent clashes or the spilling of Iraqi blood,” according to a statement.
+Iraq’s military swiftly called on the cleric's supporters to withdraw immediately from the heavily fortified government zone and to practice self-restraint “to prevent clashes or the spilling of Iraqi blood,” according to a statement.

 “The security forces affirm their responsibility to protect government institutions, international missions, public and private properties,” the statement said.